albertoxamin/qa-bio-inspired-artificial-intelligence/Readme.md

 #### What kind of constraints can an optimization problem have?

-**Hard-constraints** which set conditions that are requred to be satisfied and **soft-constraints** which have some variables values that are penalised in the objective function.
+**Hard-constraints** which set conditions that are required to be satisfied.

+**Soft-constraints** which have some variables values that are penalised in the objective function.

 #### What does it mean for a solution to be infeasible?